MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/creating-profiles.md

 - **CurrentUserAllHosts**
 - **CurrentUserCurrentHost**

-You can see, you can create profile scripts that run for all users or just one user, the **CurrentUser**. **CurrentUser** profiles are stored in the user's home directory.
+You can create profile scripts that run for all users or just one user, the **CurrentUser**.
+**CurrentUser** profiles are stored in the user's home directory.

 There are also profiles that run for all PowerShell hosts or specific hosts.
 The profile script for each PowerShell host has a name unique for that host.
 For example, the filename for the standard